assemblr-io/tic-tac-swarm/README.md

 # Tic Tac Swarm

-This is a gam of tic tac toe with a twist!
+This is a game of tic tac toe with a snakey twist!

 The game allows a user to specify the size of a game grid between 3x3 and 9x9, as well as allowing them to styalise the game grid borders between two options.